geotools/geotools/docs/user/welcome/upgrade.rst

 * This change allows us to store basic parameters to control how we will perform subsequent reads from this reader.
-The&nbsp; AbstractGridFormat READ_GRIDGEOMETRY2D parameter will be always overriden during a subsequent read.
+The&nbsp; AbstractGridFormat READ_GRIDGEOMETRY2D parameter will be always overridden during a subsequent read.

 Coverage Processing Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^